hm-aemy/hm-aemy.github.io/jobs/_posts/Student_job.md

+---
+layout: StudentJob
-**Subject:** Exciting Research Opportunities in SoC and NoC Design – Join Our Team as a student
+title: Exciting Research Opportunities in SoC and NoC Design – Join Our Team as a student (Bachelor’s or Master’s thesis)
+tag: Student work
+contact: himal.subedi@hm.edu
+---

 Dear Students,

 We are currently looking for motivated students to join our research team.
 If you are interested in working on cutting-edge topics and want to gain hands-on experience, this is an exciting opportunity.